oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * **Command**: A message defined by an action-target pair that is sent from a Producer and received by a Consumer.
 * **Consumer**: A managed device / application that receives Commands.
 Note that a single device / application can have both Consumer and Producer capabilities.
+* **Message**: A content- and transport-independent set of elements conveyed between Consumers and Producers.
 * **Producer**: A manager application that sends Commands.
 * **Response**: A message from a Consumer to a Producer acknowledging a command or returning the requested resources or status to a previously received request.